Philadelphia - Washington DC (139 miles)

 This century-old Gothic-style house in Toronto was originally the home of financier Sir Henry Mill Pellatt.
 Today, it serves as a museum that showcases the history of life in Toronto and what life was like in the early 1900s.

-around Jan - Mar, visit Casa Loma when the Mariposa Toronto Harbour Cruise is closed
+In winter, we will visit the Casa Loma when the Mariposa Toronto Harbour Cruise is closed.

 Admission (Optional): Adult $30; Child (4-13 yrs) $20; Child (Under 4 yrs) Free; Senior (Over 65 yrs) $25